-Fig.9.1 - Impermeable System The distribution pipe can be laid in one of two positions and is dependent upon system operation.
+The distribution pipe can be laid in one of two positions and is dependent upon system operation.

-Directly on the liner / geomembrane and is normally found on impermeable systems where it is used to drain the foundation stone.
-See fig. 6.2 and 9.1 2.
-Directly on top of the foundation stone at the same level as the chambers and is normally found on permeable attenuation or infiltration systems where the foundation is drained into the surrounding ground.
-See fig. 5.2 and 9.2
+- Directly on the liner / geomembrane and is normally found on impermeable systems where it is used to drain the foundation stone (see fig. 6.2 - page 13 - and 9.1 above). - Directly on top of the foundation stone at the same level as the chambers and is normally found on permeable attenuation or infiltration systems where the foundation is drained into the surrounding ground (see fig. 5.2 - page 10 - and 9.2 above).